 The Fire Department operates on a three-shift basis, with personnel being assigned to the "A, B or C" Shift for work scheduling purposes.
 On each such shift, there shall be four (4) available vacation absences (referred to as "vacation slots").
 That is, at any one time, there may be four (4) persons absent from duty on each such shift due to vacation.
-These slots shall be made available by rank, one (1) to Firefighters, one (1) to Firefighters, one (1) to Firefighter Paramedics, and one (1) to Captains.
+These slots shall be made available by rank, one (1) to Firefighters, one (1) to Fire Engineers, one (1) to Firefighter Paramedics; and one (1) to Captains.
 Thereafter, each additional employee shall be entitled to receive time off for requested vacation leave, so long as a qualified replacement is available to serve in his/her absence.

-- Conversion to Cash On two (2) occasions during each fiscal year each employee shall have the option to convert into a cash payment up to a total of eighty (80) hours, at the forty (40) hour rate, or one hundred twelve (112) hours at the fifty-six (56) hour rate, of earned vacation benefits during any one (1) fiscal year.
+c.
+Conversion to Cash - Until December 31, 2018, on two (2) occasions during each fiscal year each employee shall have the option to convert into a cash payment up to a total of eighty (80) hours, at the forty (40) hour rate, or one hundred twelve (112) hours at the fifty-six (56) hour rate, of earned vacation benefits during any one (1) fiscal year.
 The employee shall give two (2) weeks advanced notice of his/her desire to exercise such option.
-Vacation accumulated in excess of three hundred-forty-two (342) hours at the forty (40) hour rate shall be paid in cash at the straight time forty (40) hour rate, or four hundred and eighty (480) hours at the fifty-six (56) hour rate shall be paid in cash at the straight time fifty-six (56) hour rate on the first payday following such accumulation. - d Pay-Off at Termination Except as provided in Section A 1 c of this Article, no employee shall be paid for unused vacation other than upon termination of employment Any vacation pay off at termination shall be at the regular rate of pay and the accrual rate the employee is earning at the time of separation